mg4gh/MGMapViewer/docs/Features/FurtherFeatures/GDrive/gdrive.md

 <small><small>[Back to Index](../../../index.md)</small></small>

-## Further Features: GDrive Synchronisation
+## Synchronization Features: GDrive Synchronization

 This feature allows the synchronisation of gpx TrackLogs with a folder on your Google Drive account.
 Currently this synchronisation has to be triggered manually.